 Advanced Rogue Talents: The following new advanced rogue talents can be selected by any rogue of 10th level or higher who meets the prerequisites.

-Confounding Blades* (Ex): When a rogue with this talent hits a creature with a melee weapon that deals sneak attack damage, her target cannot make attacks of opportunity until the beginning of her next turn.
+Confounding Blades* (Ex): When a rogue with this talent hits a creature with a melee weapon that deals sneak attack damage, her target cannot make attacks of opportunity for 1d4+1 rounds.
+The rogue must have the slow reaction rogue talent before she can choose this talent.

 Familiar (Ex): A rogue with this talent gains a familiar as the familiar option of the wizard's arcane bond class feature.
 This ability functions exactly like that part of the class feature, but the rogue's effective wizard level is her rogue level –4.
 The rogue must have the minor magic and major magic talents before she can choose this trick.